People v. Turner: Jail and aftermath

-Appeal upheld conviction
+Unsuccessful appeal

 At the time of his conviction, it was reported that Turner's legal appeal would be led by attorney Dennis Riordan, who represented former baseball player Barry Bonds in a perjury case.
 Riordan was present in court Thursday, June 2 with Turner's initial attorney Michael Armstrong.

-In December 2017, Turner requested that his conviction be overturned, that his lifetime requirement to register as a sex offender be canceled, and that he be given a new trial, on the grounds that the prosecutor claimed that the assault took place behind a trash bin, but the victim was found behind a garbage enclosure; as well, Turner argued that the jury should have been given the option to consider less serious charges, and that he should have been able to call character witnesses.
-Oral arguments were given on June 28, 2018, in San Jose.
+Turner appealed his conviction and sentence to the California Courts of Appeal in December 2017.
+He argued that his conviction should be overturned, that his lifetime requirement to register as a sex offender be canceled, and that he be given a new trial, on the grounds that the prosecutor claimed that the assault took place behind a trash bin, but the victim was found behind a garbage enclosure.
+Turner also argued that the jury should have been given the option to consider less serious charges and that he should have been able to call character witnesses.
+Oral argument was held on June 28, 2018, in San Jose.

-On August 8, 2018, Turner lost his appeal to overturn his conviction.
-He reportedly tried to argue that he had intended to engage in outercourse, not intercourse, with his victim.
-The California Courts of Appeal were not persuaded and concluded that the appropriate course of action was to require Turner to register as a sex offender for the rest of his life.
+On August 8, 2018, the court of appeals affirmed Turner's conviction and sentence.
+He reportedly tried to argue that he had intended to engage in outercourse, not intercourse, with Miller.
+The court of appeals was not persuaded and concluded that the appropriate course of action was to require Turner to register as a sex offender for the rest of his life.